kubernauts/tk8/README.md

 ## Problem Statement

-How do I deploy Kubernetes or OpenShift with a single line on Bare-Metall, OpenStack, Google Cloud, AWS Cloud or Microsoft Cloud?
+How do I deploy Kubernetes in an uniform and homogenous way with a single line on Bare-Metall, OpenStack, Google Cloud, AWS Cloud or Microsoft Cloud?
 And integrate other add-ons for monitoring, load testing, networking or storage with ease?

 ## Solution